thorchain/docs/how-it-works/incentive-pendulum.md

 ## Driving Capital Allocation

+As a by-product of the Incentive Pendulum's aggressive re-targeting of the 50:50 split between Effective Security Bond and Vaulted RUNE, the system aims to maintain an equilibrium where the value of BONDED RUNE is proportionally aligned with the value of Vaulted RUNE.
+This ensures that:

+1. For every unit of POOLED RUNE, there is twice that amount in BONDED RUNE, creating a balance that maintains network security and efficiency.
-As a by-product of the Incentive Pendulum's aggressive re-targeting of 67:33 split of BONDED:POOLED RUNE, it means that in an equilibrium, the value of BONDED RUNE will always be double the value of POOLED RUNE.
-Since POOLED RUNE is 1:1 bonded with POOLED Capital (due to liquidity pools), then the total market value of RUNE is targeted to be 3 times the value of pooled assets.
+2. As POOLED RUNE is paired 1:1 with pooled assets (due to liquidity pools), the total market value of RUNE is targeted to be three times the value of the pooled assets.
+3. There is sufficient bond to secure the non-pooled assets.

+If there is any disruption to this balance, the Incentive Pendulum will reallocate rewards to correct the imbalance by incentivising node operators to bond more RUNE or liquidity providers to pool more assets.

 If there is any disruption to this, then it means capital will be re-allocated by Nodes and Liquidity providers to pursue maximum yield, and thus correct the imbalance.
+With the use of [RUNEPool](../thorchain-finance/runepool.md) and [Pooled THORnodes](../thornodes/pooled-thornodes.md) users can play both sides of the IP in order to maximise their return and help return the network back into equilibrium.